Bewildering Stories

 “Those who were seen dancing were thought insane by those who could not hear the music.” — Frederick Nietzsche

 Richard Thieme has been hearing the music for a long time.
-His track record includes hundreds of articles, dozens of short stories, one book with more coming, several thousand speeches, and — in a former incarnation — hundreds of original sermons.
+His track record includes hundreds of articles, dozens of short stories, five books with more coming, several thousand speeches, and — in a former incarnation — hundreds of original sermons.

 Clients for keynotes, other speeches, and consulting